ACADEMIC EXCELLENCE

 Algebra I

-This is a full-year course in mathematical problem solving using algebraic techniques with an introduction to analyzing, graphing, and solving linear and quadratic equations.
+This is a full-year course in mathematical problem solving using algebraic techniques with an introduction to analyzing, graphing, and solving linear and quadratic equations and inequalities.
 Students will develop facility in working with polynomial expressions.
 The use of a scientific calculator will be required.
-The FGR math department recommends TI-30XIIS or similar.
+TI-30XIIS or similar is recommended.

 Textbook: Glencoe 2018 Series, provided by department